The Real Housewives of Dallas season 3

 The third season of The Real Housewives of Dallas, an American reality television series, is broadcast on Bravo.
 It aired from August 15, 2018, until December 12, 2018, and is primarily filmed in Dallas, Texas.
 Its executive producers are Adam Karpel, Andrew Hoegl, John Paparazzo, Rich Bye, Samantha Billett and Andy Cohen.

 The Real Housewives of Dallas focuses on the lives of Cary Deuber, Stephanie Hollman, LeeAnne Locken, Brandi Redmond, D'Andra Simmons and Kameron Westcott.

+This season marked the final regular appearance of Cary Deuber.